 - Nova Rent

 Car Rental Croatia Tips

-Check out the info we suggest you know before booking:
+Check out the info I suggest you know before booking:

 Just Show Up Without Booking Ahead

 You’ll be left to catch the bus.
-This is the first and foremost car rental Croatia tip we can offer you.
+This is the first and foremost car rental Croatia tip I can offer you.
 Keep this in mind!

 Long-Term Car Hire In Croatia

 Long-term car hire in Croatia is an attractive idea for anyone who plans to stay in the country for more than five days.
 Though it may seem like an expensive way to get around, long-term hire rates are very reasonable and cheaper than short-term hires.
 This, of course, also means that you can see much more of Croatia than you would if you relied on public transport.